Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Introduction

-In this paper, first, we formulate a new sparse index tracking problem that allows the choice between portfolio sparsity and turnover sparsity constraints\footnote{\setstretch{0.75}A turnover constraint is considered in \cite{8064704,Benidis_2018}, wherein sparsity is enforced by an $\ell_1$-norm regularization.
-We, on the other hand, impose an $\ell_0$-norm constraint for a direct control of the sparsity.}, both enforced by an $\ell_0$-norm constraint.
-The formulation is also generalized to accommodate various tracking error measures.
-We also consider a box constraint instead of a nonnegative constraint to set an upper limit, which can reduce investment risks caused by extreme capital allocations.
-Second, we develop an algorithm based on a primal-dual splitting method (PDS) \cite{pds} to approximately solve this nonconvex optimization problem without separating it into two stages.
-Compared to NNOMP-PGD, solving asset selection and capital allocation simultaneously leads to a more optimal portfolio construction, which we will present through experiments on the S\&P500 and NASDAQ100 index datasets.
+This paper introduces an algorithm leveraging the primal-dual splitting method (PDS) \cite{pds}, designed to approximately solve sparse index tracking problems that address an $\ell_0$-norm constraint.
+This approach uniquely integrates asset selection and capital allocation without dividing them into separate stages.
+Moreover, we extend the traditional sparse index tracking framework to (i) offer a choice between constraints on portfolio and turnover sparsity\footnote{\setstretch{0.75}A turnover constraint is considered in \cite{8064704,Benidis_2018}, wherein sparsity is enforced by an $\ell_1$-norm regularization.
+We, on the other hand, impose an $\ell_0$-norm constraint for a direct control of the sparsity.}, (ii) incorporate different tracking error metrics, and (iii) implement a box constraint (replacing the nonnegative constraint) to establish an upper limit on investments, mitigating risks associated with extreme capital distributions.
+Through experiments on the S\&P500 and Russell3000 index datasets, we demonstrate the advantages of simultaneous asset selection and capital allocation and the positive effects of the generalized formulation.

-The main contributions of this paper are as follows. \begin{itemize} \item We formulate a new sparse index tracking problem, involving an $\ell_0$-norm constraint that enforces either the portfolio or turnover sparsity. \item We develop a PDS-based algorithm that approximately solves the proposed formulation, which handles the asset selection and capital allocation simultaneously. \end{itemize}
+The main contributions of this paper are as follows. \begin{itemize} \item We develop a PDS-based algorithm that can directly handle an $\ell_0$-norm constraint while performing asset selection and capital allocation simultaneously. \item We generalize the conventional sparse index tracking formulation so that either portfolio or turnover sparsity can be enforced. \end{itemize}

 The paper is organized as follows.
-In Section \ref{sec:related work}, we introduce the fundamental research and concepts on sparse index tracking and mathematical instruments we will utilize in the proposed method.
-In Section \ref{sec:proposal}, we present the proposed method, along with its merits and optimization algorithm.
+In Section \ref{sec:preliminary}, we introduce some basic concepts related to sparse index tracking and the mathematical instruments we will utilize in the proposed method.
+In Section \ref{sec:proposal}, we present the proposed method, along with its benefits and optimization algorithm.
 Finally, in Section \ref{sec:experiments}, we evaluate our method on real-world datasets.